gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 who might have sat on its thin cotton cushions before me.

 We waited in silence for the next match to begin.
-After a few moments, the man seated behind me---a complete stranger---cleared his throat and leaned forward.
+After a few moments, the man seated behind me—a complete stranger—cleared his throat and leaned forward.
 "Your pardon, honored mistress, but might one request that a parasol be withdrawn, the better to aid the view of others present?"